ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 }
 ```

 If the user doesn't have a cookie, then they haven't added anything to the cart either.
-So you can just return an empty array
+So you can just return an empty array.

 ```csharp
 if (ctx.Request.Cookies.ContainsKey("ShoppingCartId"))